Captain Boomerang: George "Digger" Harkness

 George Harkness returns as Captain Boomerang in The New 52, a 2011 reboot of the DC Comics universe.
 Captain Boomerang and a new character called Yo-Yo join the Suicide Squad to replace the deceased members Savant and Voltaic.
-He tells the team that he is the new field commander for the Suicide Squad upon being placed in that position by Amanda Waller.
+He tells the team that he is the new field commander for the Suicide Squad, having been placed in that position by Amanda Waller.
 But this is further revealed to be a set-up orchestrated to give them a bargaining chip to bypass an armed Basilisk militia led by the sister of one of his victims.
 Realizing the trap, Boomerang attempts to use a detonator he was given that is supposed to be connected to the microbombs in each Squad member's skin.
 It fails to function, and Deadshot mocks him for thinking that Waller would trust him with that kind of power before shooting his hand.
-It is later revealed in the series that Captain Boomerang is working for Basilisk as the Suicide Squad is captured.
-Captain Boomerang is seen escorting the squad to the concentration camps of the Basilisk militia.
-Captain Boomerang frees Deadshot and the rest of the Squad and reveals that he was Waller's undercover agent.
-While battling the militia, Captain Boomerang is knocked out by Black Spider, who is revealed as the traitor on the team.

-In the Watchmen sequel Doomsday Clock, Captain Boomerang and his fellow Rogues are among the villains that attend the underground meeting held by Riddler that talks about the Superman Theory.
-When some villains were talking about relocating to Kahndaq, Captain Boomerang mentions that the Suicide Squad went M.I.A. during an assassination assignment there where Captain Boomerang mentions that he barely made it out of Kahndaq alive.